al3xandr3/picsort.clj/README.md

 ## TODO

-  - works on MAC / Linux? (becuase of weird path problems...)
+  - works on MAC / Linux? (because of weird path problems...)
   - photo filters (like instagram)

 ## Ideas